ergoplatform/ergodocs/docs/dev/tokens/perpetual.md

 # Perpetual Tokens

-You can use ErgoScript to create a '*perpetual token*', in other words, a token that is guaranteed to exist forever, unless it gets garbage-collected!
+ErgoScript allows the creation of a '*perpetual token*', a token that is designed to exist indefinitely, unless it is removed by garbage collection.

 ```scala
     {